Lyf Hotel room with double bed, sofa

 Features:

-• Full range of rooms from tiny single rooms with shared bathrooms right up to a two-bedroom penthouse
+• Full range of rooms from tiny singles with shared bathrooms to a two-bedroom penthouse

-• The luxury penthouse that sleeps five people is priced at around $120 per person per night, making it good value in this expensive city.
+• The luxury penthouse sleeps five at around $120 per person per night, making it good value

-• Harbour views from some rooms and public areas
+• Well furnished Harbour views from some rooms and public areas

-The location is perfect; it’s just a 3-minute walk to the ferry and an 8-minute ride across the harbour to Circular Quay.
-Beautiful harbour walks surround you, and the very cute Mccullum Pool is minutes away.
-You can even walk to Taronga Zoo!
+The location is perfect – just a 3-minute walk to the ferry and an 8-minute ride across the harbour to Circular Quay.
+Beautiful harbour walks surround you, and McCallum Pool is minutes away.
+You can even walk to Taronga Zoo.

 Tip: Disabled access is available with assistance (lift), but this property is not ideal for anyone with mobility issues.
 Last-minute rooms are often available outside peak periods at excellent prices.